-Career professionals utilize only those testing and assessment services for which they have been trained and are competent in administering and interpreting.
-Career professionals technology-assisted using test interpretations are trained in the construct being measured and the specific instrument being used prior to using its technology-based application.
-Career professionals take reasonable measures to ensure the proper use of psychological and career assessment techniques by persons under their supervision.
+Career development professionals utilize only those testing and assessment services for which they have been trained and are competent in administering and interpreting.
+Career development professionals using technology-assisted test interpretations are trained in the construct being measured and the specific instrument being used prior to using its technology-based application.
+Career development professionals take reasonable measures to ensure the proper use of psychological and career assessment techniques by persons under their supervision.